vaultvision/docs/docs/source/reference.md

-Reference
+Reference - Vault Vision
 ==================

-## Typical OIDC Application to Auth Provider Flow Diagrams
+## Typical OIDC Application to User Auth Provider Flow Diagrams

 When implementing an OIDC Application to integrate with an Auth Provider, there are the following 6 flows to consider.
 2 flows each for: signup, login, logout